Choosing the Perfect Forklift Type for Your Operations

 With heavy-duty suspension and big tires, these thrive on uneven outdoor surfaces.

-Best for: Building sites, lumberyards, and muddy fields where regular forklifts would sink or stall.
+Best for: Construction sites, lumberyards, and muddy fields where regular forklifts would sink or stall.

 Turret trucks rotate their forks to access both sides of an aisle.
 Articulated forklifts bend in the middle for tight turns.